Updating Windows cached credentials

 Fortinet

-- Supported macro(s): %user_name%, %password%, %servername% and %portno%
+- Supported macros: %user_name%, %password%, %servername%, %portno%

-- Unsupported features: The Accept Disclaimer banner.
+- Unsupported features: The Accept Disclaimer banner is not supported.

 Windows Native VPN

-- Sample Connect command: --config "Full_path_to_the_o.vpn_file>" --auth-user-pass %tempFile%
+- Sample connect command:--config "<Full_path_to_the_.ovpn_file>" --auth-user-pass %tempFile%

-You will need to replace <Full_path_to_the_o.vpn_file> with the full path to the .ovpn file located on the machine.
-The user or service account's credentials will be entered in a temporary file created during the login process.
-The %tempFile% macro will be replaced with this filename during the VPN connection, and the password will be updated in the cache.
-Learn more.
+- Replace <Full_path_to_the_.ovpn_file> with the full path to the .ovpn file on the machine.
+The user or service account credentials are written to a temporary file during the login process.
+The %tempFile% macro is replaced with this filename during the VPN connection.
+After the cache is updated, the VPN is disconnected and the temporary file is deleted automatically.
+See the OpenVPN reference manual for more details.

 Custom VPN

-- Supported macro(s): %user_name%, %password%, %servername% and %portno%
+- Supported macros: %user_name%, %password%, %servername%, %portno%

 Updating cached credentials without a VPN client

-Cached credentials can be updated without a VPN if your organization does not have VPN infrastructure or uses a VPN vendor not supported by ADSelfService Plus.
+Use this option if your organization does not have VPN infrastructure or uses a VPN provider not supported by ADSelfService Plus.

 Configuration steps